 The Church: A Brief Word Analysis

-We may surveyed some of the imformation from the New Testament regarding the “church” and the redeemed which make up the “church”, but what does “church” mean?
+We may survey some of the information from the New Testament regarding the “church” and the redeemed which make up the “church”, but what does “church” mean?
 The term “church” is the most common, though unclear, translation for the New Testament Greek term ekklesia.
-Often times, “church” is thought of as solely “the building” in which a person congregates with others to worship God; however, ekklesia does not refer to a building – hence, “church” is an unclear translation if not misleading all together.
-But the term is so common place that it need not be shelved; after all, even modern dictionaries have various nuances for the word “church.”
+Often times, “church” is thought of as solely “the building” in which a person congregates with others to worship God; however, ekklesia does not refer to a building – hence, “church” is an unclear translation if not misleading altogether.
+But the term is so commonplace that it need not be shelved; after all, even modern dictionaries have various nuances for the word “church.”

 The English word “church” has a peculiar history that demands some attention.
-Hugo McCord, scholar and translator, briefly summarizes the history of the word:
+Hugo McCord (1911-2004) – professor, translator, and preacher – briefly summarizes the history of the word:

 Historically, the English word “church” comes from the Middle English “cherche” or “chirche,” which is from the Anglo-Saxon “circe” or “cyrce,” which is from the German “Kirche,” which is from the Greek kuriakos, meaning “belonging to the Lord.”
 Webster says that the Greek word doma, “house,” has to be added to kuriakos to make the word “church,” that is, a “church” is “the Lord’s house.”